jhpyle/docassemble/_docs/docker.md

 ServerAdmin admin@example.com
 {% endhighlight %}

-We then do the same with the HTTPS configuration.
+You then do the same with the HTTPS configuration.

 {% highlight bash %}
 sudo vi /etc/apache2/sites-available/default-ssl.conf